How to Protect Your Plants From Javelinas

-Besides cactus, they also eat flowers, fruits, nuts, berries, bulbs, seeds, beans, and many other succulents.
+Besides cactus, they also eat flowers, fruits, nuts, berries, bulbs, seeds, and beans, as well as other succulents.
 They occasionally eat eggs, snakes, fish, frogs, and dead birds and rodents.

 Javelinas live and travel in a group called a squadron.
 A squadron usually has six to nine members, but can have many more — even up to 50!

 They feel at home in the burbs and wander around neighborhoods looking for garbage cans, potted plants, and bird feeders to raid.
 They are not shy about walking right up to your front door.
-I’ve seen Ring recordings of javelinas tearing into Amazon packages, devouring the package contents… along with the cardboard packaging.
+My neighbor has a Ring recording of javelinas tearing into Amazon packages, devouring the package contents… along with the cardboard packaging.

 Don’t Feed the Javelinas